picosonic/bbc-fdc/tools/README.md

  * `-c` Catalogue the disk contents (DFS/ADFS/DOS/APPLEII/AMIGA/ATARI ST only)
  * `-ss` Force single-sided capture - optionally adding a 0 or 1 afterwards chooses that side (e.g. `-ss 0` or `-ss 1`)
  * `-ds` Force double-sided capture (unless output is to .ssd or .sdd)
- * `-o` Specify output file, with one of the following extensions (.rfi, .dfi, .scp, .ssd, .sdd, .dsd, .ddd, .fsd, .td0, .img, .adf)
+ * `-o` Specify output file, with one of the following extensions (.rfi, .dfi, .scp, .ssd, .sdd, .dsd, .ddd, .fsd, .td0, .img, .adf, .st)
  * `-spidiv` Specify SPI clock divider to adjust sample rate (one of 16,32,64)
  * `-r` Specify number of retries per track when less than expected sectors are found (not in .rfi, .dfi, .scp or .raw)
  * `-sort` Sort sectors in diskstore by logical sector prior to writing image